rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Finally, we evaluated the offset capabilities of OSTRICH by comparing it with custom offset implementations for the other approaches.
-We evaluated the blank triple pattern query with offsets ranging from 2 to 4096 with a limit of 10 results.
+We evaluated the blank triple pattern query with offsets ranging from 2 to 4,096 with a limit of 10 results.

-Our experiments were executed on a 64-bit
-Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.

 ### Results